fuzzymfx/fuzzymfx.github.io/content/nowstackit.md

 StackIt also allows you to set up `alerts` to notify you when a specific event occurs, like a new customer being added to your database.
 It's like having your own data detective on the case, making sure you never miss a beat.

-So go ahead, kick back, and let StackIt do the heavy lifting for you.
-Automate your data imports with schedules that suit your needs and get those handy alerts to stay on top of important data events.
-It's time to embrace the data automation revolution!

 ### Integrations

 StackIt is the ultimate data source whisperer!
 We've got a growing list of data sources that we play nice with, and we're always expanding our repertoire.
 Currently, we're bosom buddies with: